 You can easily turn these cupcakes into peanut butter and jelly cupcakes or chocolate peanut butter cupcakes, too!
 Read on to get all of the details.

 While the recipe uses standard baking ingredients, the secret to making these amazing peanut butter cupcakes is to use a lot of peanut butter in the batter and frosting.
 The same is true for peanut butter cookies or even dog treats.
 The more peanut butter you can put into your recipe, the more your PB lovers will appreciate them.

-I prefer to use smooth peanut butter (chunky will work, but obviously you’ll taste the chunks in the baked cupcakes).
+I prefer to use smooth peanut butter (chunky will work, but obviously you’ll taste the chunks).
 Also, if you use natural peanut butter, be sure to mix it well to incorporate the oil that’s risen to the top before adding it to the cupcakes.

-To intensify the peanut flavor, this recipe also uses roasted peanut oil.
+To intensify the peanut flavor, this recipe also uses roasted peanut oil [paid link].
 Unlike regular peanut oil, roasted peanut oil smells and tastes strongly of peanuts.
 If you can’t find roasted peanut oil, you can use any peanut oil or vegetable oil.

 These cupcakes have just the right about of salt.
 Salt brings out the flavor in peanut butter.
 Choose unsalted peanut butter for the cupcakes so that you can control how much salt you add to the cupcakes.

 If you’ve never made cupcakes before, refer to my post on how to make cupcakes before getting started.